spotthehall/micro.blog-geotag-plugin/README.md

 Tested with all themes and issues found so far are in the "Archie" theme where it is creating gaps in the map tiles and it does not work with "Hyde".

-### I am working on resolving the Title conflicts, with the aim to make it a viable plugin for folk who are established micro.blog users and have existing Titled posts.
+### I have made the Swarm plugin which hopefully will replace this when micro.blog apps embrace the .Params.location_latitude and .Params.location_longitude location API data.